 Sustained river deposition

 The evidence points at prolonged water discharges that are most consistent with a precipitation-driven hydrological cycle.
 This conclusion aligns with previous arguments for the prolonged presence of water on the Martian surface.
 “The study demonstrates sustained river deposition on Mars 3.7 billion years ago.
-Such perennially flowing rivers would require an environment capable of maintaining large volumes of water for extensive time-periods, and almost certainly necessitated a precipitation-driven hydrological cycle.
+Such perennially flowing rivers would require an environment capable of maintaining large volumes of water for extensive time periods, and almost certainly necessitated a precipitation-driven hydrological cycle.
 More in line with slower climatic change, and less in line with catastrophic hydrologic events.
 This kind of evidence, of a long-lived watery landscape, is crucial in our search for ancient life on the planet,” concludes Salese.
-“For the first time, orbital data has allowed us to examine, through detailed high-resolution architectural analysis, a large (1500 m by 200 m) outcrop, and draw reliable paleoenvironmental interpretations based on sedimentary-stratigraphic evidence.”
+“For the first time, orbital data has allowed us to examine, through the detailed high-resolution architectural analysis, a large (1500 m by 200 m or 5,000 ft by 660 ft) outcrop, and draw reliable paleoenvironmental interpretations based on sedimentary-stratigraphic evidence.”

 Reference: “Sustained fluvial deposition recorded in Mars’ Noachian stratigraphic record” by Francesco Salese, William J. McMahon, Matthew R. Balme, Veronique Ansan, Joel M. Davis and Maarten G. Kleinhans, 5 May 2020, Nature Communications.